AliciaXia222/Capstone-Team-Climate-Trace/README.md

 ![eui_predictions_all_domain](/figures/eui_predictions_all_domain.png)

+The following table presents the aggregated results across all regions for each modeling strategy, showing average performance metrics for both residential and non-residential EUI predictions:

 | Target                      | Strategy       | Model             | MSE      | R²      | MAE    | RMSE   | MAPE   | WAPE   |
 |-----------------------------|----------------|-------------------|----------|---------|--------|--------|--------|--------|